Sign Language for Children in Storytime or in the Classroom: A Practical Guide eCourse

 Instructor: Kathy MacMillan, NIC, M.L.S.

-Estimated Hours of Learning: 36 (Certificate of Completion available upon request)
+Cost: $250.00 (discounts available for American Library Association members and bulk registrations); Estimated Hours of Learning: 30 (Certificate of Completion available upon request)